Mr Oddy has been a full time consultant in trauma and orthopaedic surgery at UCLH since 2009 and at the ISEH since it opened in 2013.

 Mr Oddy’s practice includes all aspects of elective and trauma foot and ankle surgery including fractures, tendon and ligament injuries, arthritis and deformity including bunion and toe problems.
 He has an interest in neurological foot problems and is the orthopaedic lead for the diabetic foot service at UCLH.

 He was one of the specialist foot and ankle surgeons for the London 2012 Olympics.

-He is the UCL medical school undergraduate module lead for musculoskeletal teaching (orthopaedics and rheumatology) and is actively involved with direct teaching of UCL medical students as well as lecturing on the UCL / ISEH MSc in Sports, Exercise & Health
+He is the UCL medical school Bloomsbury campus undergraduate module lead for orthopaedics and is actively involved with direct teaching of UCL medical students as well as lecturing on other UCL courses.

 Publications can be viewed on www.pubmed.com (search oddy mj).